TesserisPro/tgrid/README.md

 ### Supported browsers:

-* Iternet Explorer 9+
+* Internet Explorer 9+
 * Mozilla Firefox
 * Google Chrome
 * Safari
 * iPhone/iPad
 * Android 4+
-* Windows Phone are supprorted.
+* Windows Phone are supporrted.

 ## Features

 * Knockout.js and Angular support.
-* No dependcy on JQuery or any other libraries.
+* No dependency on JQuery or any other libraries.
-* Angular or Knockout.JS support are atteched as modules.
+* Angular or Knockout.JS support are attached as modules.
-* Posibility to implement adapter for another technology.
+* Possibility to implement adapter for another technology.
 * TypeScript compatible.
 TGrid is developed on TypeScript.
 * Fully customizable.
 Header, Cell, Details, Footer are fully customizable with templates.
 * Custom user actions support.